conormcafee/mitso-marketing/src/pages/what-we-offer/pr.md

 text01: >-
   Customers will only buy from your business when they know you, like you and trust you.
 As digital marketing specialists, we plan and execute campaigns that let people know about you.
-As creatives, we provide content that encourages engagement and likeness for your brand.
+As creatives, we generate content that encourages engagement and positive connections with your brand.
 text02: >-
-  Trust however can only be earned through intelligent messaging and a professional tone of voice, connecting you with your ideal audience.
+  Trust however can only be earned through intelligent messaging and a professional tone of voice.
+This is achieved through consistent communications across all channels and a genuine effort to build a brand that has integrity and a solid foundation upon which to grow.
 statementImage: /assets/ulster-t-new.jpg
 statement: >-
   PR is key to gaining exposure amongst your target audience and elevating your brand's reputation
 serviceText: >-
-  Refining your message and honing your tone of voice is one of the most important elements of marketing.
-We build and protect your brand through consistent image.
+  If you’re serious about building a reputable brand, we have a range of services to help you with that including media relations, stakeholder engagement and event management.
+We believe in taking the time and effort to refine your message and hone your voice and then its time to build connections and widen your reach within industry and your customer base.
 listOfServices:
   - Service: Media Relations
   - Service: Event Management